joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_sacraments/of_the_matter_of_this_sacrament/prologue.md

 (6) Whether water should be mixed with it?
 (7) Whether water is of necessity for this sacrament?
 (8) Of the quantity of the water added.

-* Whether The Matter Of This Sacrament Is Bread And Wine?
-* Whether A Determinate Quantity Of Bread And Wine Is Required For The Matter Of This Sacrament?
-* Whether Wheaten Bread Is Required For The Matter Of This Sacrament?
-* Whether This Sacrament Ought To Be Made Of Unleavened Bread?
-* Whether Wine Of The Grape Is The Proper Matter Of This Sacrament?
-* Whether Water Should Be Mixed With The Wine?
-* Whether The Mixing With Water Is Essential To This Sacrament?
-* Whether Water Should Be Added In Great Quantity?